My name is Ekaterina. I am an MD, psychiatrist and psychotherapist by background,

 Just like you, I get overloaded, feel emotional pain, struggle with habits, sometimes need clarity or strength, and there are moments when I disconnect from myself or freeze in frustration.
 It is just as much an essential part of life as feeling calm, relaxed and well.

-So I practice — not to avoid life, but to live through it as good as I can — instead of letting experiences freeze inside and turn into traumatic or maladaptive patterns.
+So I practice — not to avoid life, but to live through it as good as I can and notice when something gets out of balance and may be regulated — instead of letting experiences freeze inside and later turn into maladaptive patterns.

-From time to time I share some reflections on social media, because I genuinely believe our inner world deserves as much care and attention as our physical body and not everyone knows what this care may actually look and be like.
+I genuinely believe our inner world deserves as much care and attention as our physical body and not everyone knows what this care may actually look and be like and how easily accessible it actually can be.

 None of who you are and what you do needs to be perfect, constant or “forever”.
 Everything in living the life is about the dynamic process of being.